Tailored resources for sectors

-- Cost reduction — Improving energy efficiency can reduce the cost of operations and energy, and prepare for the rising cost of high emissions activities under the Emissions Trading Scheme (ETS).
+- Reduce costs — Improving energy efficiency can reduce the cost of operations and energy, and prepare for the rising cost of high emissions activities under the Emissions Trading Scheme (ETS).

-- Value creation — Improving processes and equipment can lead to an increase in productivity, and decreasing your business's impact on the environment can also drive customer interest.
+- Create value — Improving processes and equipment can lead to an increase in productivity, and decreasing your business's impact on the environment can also drive customer interest.

-- Risk mitigation — The programme can prevent competition between individual businesses for the same services, resources, and opportunities - reducing costs and ensuring future business continuity for businesses in a low carbon environment.
+- Future proofing — The programme can prevent competition between individual businesses for the same services, resources, and opportunities - reducing costs and ensuring future business continuity for businesses in a low carbon environment.